Watchdogs

 • Task Watchdog Timer (TWDT)

-The Interrupt Watchdog is responsible for ensuring that ISRs (Interrupt Service Routines) are not blocked for a prolonged period of time.
-The TWDT is responsible for detecting instances of tasks running without yielding for a prolonged period.
+The Interrupt Watchdog Timer (IWDT) is responsible for ensuring that ISRs (Interrupt Service Routines) are not blocked from running for a prolonged period of time, and also ensures that an ISR isn't stuck while executing.
+The Task Watchdog Timer (TWDT) is responsible for detecting instances of tasks running without yielding for too long.
+The RTC Watchdog Timer (RTC_WDT) is used to track the boot time from power-up until the user's main function, during panic handling and it can also be used from the low-power domain.

-The various watchdog timers can be enabled using the Project Configuration Menu.
+The various watchdog timers can be enabled by Editing the Configuration.
 However, the TWDT can also be enabled during runtime.

 Hardware Watchdog Timers